 - Be aware of tax return filing deadlines.
 Paper returns must be filed by 31 October after the end of the tax year while online returns must be filed by 31 January after the end of the tax year.
-So for 2015/16 the deadline for filing a paper return has already passed and online returns must be filed by 31 January 2017.

 - If you intend to submit your own online return using HMRC software ensure that you register for HMRC’s online service.
 This can take some time as HMRC must send an activation code by post – so don’t leave it too late.